Bachelor’s-to-Master’s in Archaeology

 On entry into the program, all students must form an Advisory Committee, which shall comprise two members of the Archaeology graduate faculty.
 The student is responsible for submitting the names of their Advisory Committee members to the Director of Graduate Studies; one of these members should be named as the student’s advisor of record.

 The student should work with their Advisory Committee to finalize a full program of study.
 The program should propose how the student plans to complete all course requirements as well as outline a master’s project.
-Students must submit the program of study by the end of their seventh semester of study.
+Students must submit the program of study by the end of the first semester of study following admission to the BA-to-MA program.
 The program of study will then be reviewed by the Graduate Studies Committee for approval.
 Once approved, it will be entered in the student’s file.

 This program may be changed subject to approval of the student’s Advisory Committee and the Director of Graduate Studies.
 All such modifications must be finalized in writing to ensure that no misunderstandings arise.